+On 1 May 2004, Cyprus, with nine other countries, joined the European Union (EU).
+Since Cyprus' accession to the EU.
 EU law now takes precedence over earlier or later domestic law.1 Article 179.1 of the Constitution of Cyprus provides that the Constitution is the supreme law of the Republic; however, when there is a conflict between the provisions of EU law and domestic legislation, EU law will prevail.
 This reflects the principle of the supremacy of EU law as it was crystallised by case law of the European Court of Justice.

-This chapter examines the mechanisms for the recognition and enforcement of foreign judgments in Cyprus under the provisions of EU Regulations,2 under Common Law, and under statute law.
+This chapter examines the mechanisms for the recognition and enforcement of foreign judgments in Cyprus under the provisions of the Regulation 44/2001,2 in Common Law, and under statute law.
 As a rule, the judgments of foreign courts have no direct effect in Cyprus but, provided that certain prerequisites are satisfied, the courts will assist in the enforcement of a foreign judgment.
 Generally, for a foreign judgment to achieve recognition in Cyprus, it: